Baoshan Yunnan, China Travel Guide

 Enjoy local brands like Dali Beer alongside popular national selections.

-Experience this potent Chinese liquor, frequently a part of communal toasts.
+Experience this potent Chinese liquor, usually included in communal toasts.

 Savor freshly squeezed juices from seasonal fruits from the area.